2929 Entertainment

 Other notable 2929 releases include Akeelah and the Bee, We Own the Night, The Road, Please Stand By, The China Hustle, Serena, Steven Soderbergh's The Girlfriend Experience, and The League, which was a three-time Critics' Choice nominee and is “Certified Fresh” on Rotten Tomatoes with a 96% score.

-Wagner has also been a disrupter in the charitable space.
+Wagner has also been a disruptor in the charitable space.
 In 2014 he launched the Charity Network, helping thousands of charities raise hundreds of millions of dollars for worldwide causes through digital fundraising platforms Charitybuzz and Prizeo.
-Since 2000, the Todd Wagner Foundation has implemented Wagner’s vision of venture philanthropy and invested tens of millions of dollars in cutting-edge programs that empower underserved communities and at-risk youth.
-The Foundation brought KIPP charter schools and After-School All-Stars to North Texas and provides significant support for Boys & Girls Clubs of America and The First Tee.
+Since 2000, the Todd Wagner Foundation has implemented Wagner’s vision of venture philanthropy by investing in cutting-edge programs that empower underserved communities and at-risk youth.
+The Foundation brought KIPP charter schools and After-School All-Stars to North Texas and provides significant support for Boys & Girls Clubs of America and First Tee.

 In 2023, Wagner launched FoodFight USA, a nonprofit, nonpartisan organization with a mission to clean up America’s tainted food supply, which has contributed to an alarming rise in chronic disease and early death in our country.
-As with his previous ventures, Wagner is challenging the status quo, leveraging innovative, technology-driven solutions to transform every aspect of our broken food system - from farm to table - with a focus on legislative reform, consumer empowerment, and regenerative agriculture.
-Among his visionary initiatives is an AI-powered system to evaluate the 10,000+ chemical additives in our food supply, prioritizing those that pose the greatest risk to public health.
+Wagner is leveraging innovative, technology-driven solutions to transform every aspect of our broken food system - from farm to table - with a focus on legislative reform, consumer empowerment, and regenerative agriculture.
+Among his initiatives is an AI-powered system to evaluate the 10,000+ chemical additives in our food supply, prioritizing those that pose the greatest risk to public health.

 Wagner is a former stakeholder in the Dallas Mavericks and a current owner of the Dallas Flash Major League Pickleball team.
-He continues to invest in innovative brands and concepts including Content Partners, Pluto TV, Cause Reports and RION.
-He is a recipient of numerous awards, including Town & Country’s Top Philanthropists of the Year, induction into the Texas Business Hall of Fame, and Kappa Sigma’s National Man of the Year.
+He is the recipient of numerous awards, including Town & Country’s Top Philanthropists of the Year, the Texas Business Hall of Fame, and Kappa Sigma’s National Man of the Year and a 2025 Hall of Honor inductee.

-Wagner is a native of Gary, Indiana and received a B.S. from Indiana University, where he was a member of Kappa Sigma fraternity.
-He holds a J.D. from University of Virginia.
+Wagner is a native of Gary, Indiana and received a B.S. from Indiana University, where he was a member of Kappa Sigma Fraternity.
+He holds a J.D. from the University of Virginia.